robbelouwet/masterthesis-forkskinny/reports/first_semester/christmas_holidays.md

 operation is 4-5 times as slow as before.
 The problem is again we have to perform the shiftrow on every slice_t, which is again, evidently, 4 times the amount of work that was done before.
 I'm thinking of a way to make this faster: what if we use lookup tables?
-If every row is just a bit rotation, what if we just wake a 4-bit lookup table that just maps a nibble to its bit rotated value?
+If every row is just a bit rotation, what if we just wake a 4-bit lookup table that just maps a nibble to its bit rotated raw?
 Then we can swap a rotate instruction with a single lookup.
 Since the lookup table is only 4-bit, we only need 2^4 values, which well fits in the arduino's cache.
 If we could simplify bit rotations like this, I believe we could achieve a tremendous speedup, as a bit rotation is multiple instructions, replacing it with a single lookup could speed this up drastically.
 I'll try this tomorrow.

 ## Wednesday 04 jan

 Implemented the substitution tables.
-I made 4 lookup tables, 3 of them map to a nibble's rotated value, rotating 1,2 or 3 bits (for the 2nd, 3rd and 4th row in shiftrows).
-I then also made a 8-bit lookup table that maps row3||row4 to its corresponding value where row3 is rotated 2 bits and row4 3 bits (as 1 8-bit value).
+I made 4 lookup tables, 3 of them map to a nibble's rotated raw, rotating 1,2 or 3 bits (for the 2nd, 3rd and 4th row in shiftrows).
+I then also made a 8-bit lookup table that maps row3||row4 to its corresponding raw where row3 is rotated 2 bits and row4 3 bits (as 1 8-bit raw).
 When benchmarking individually, the 4-bit lookup tables seem faster, even 2 4-bit lookups are faster than 1 8-bit lookup for a combined row2||row3, for some reason. a 4-bit lookup takes 6-8 cycles, this is a speedup compared to manually calculating a rotation (13 cycles).
 This isn't